derekc00/UpdatedCalculator/README.md

 1. User is able to add attributes to each person (name, what they ordered, how much their order costs)
 2. Fixing bug related to tableview scrolling

+* This is a wireframe of one of the two pages.
+It contains (2) tableviews that dynamically adjust according to the amount of people and their orders.

 ![WireFrame](https://i.imgur.com/LK7bshx.png)